sagemath/sagewiki_to_gh-2022-10-10/MSRItemp.md

  * chair: Barry Mazur
  * times: Thursdays 11-12
+ * next meeting will be 2pm, Tuesday 25 January - Melanie Wood, who recommends reading http://arxiv.org/abs/1005.0672 (only for the proofs of the main terms).
+"Section 1-5,8 of that paper I think are a very good introduction to the ideas in a case small enough to actually picture."
  * pp. 2-9 (i.e., the Introduction) of Binary quadratic forms having bounded invariants, and the boundedness of average ranks of elliptic curves
  * Manjul's collected works: http://wstein.org/home/wstein/travel/2011/msri/bhargava/